The essential skills for enterprise success

 4. Inspire them to be outstanding team leaders

 Why not open with this question to students: What do they think makes a good idea great?
 Big ideas and blue-sky thinking needs to be nurtured by both effective leadership and a lot of brilliant teamwork.
 To be truly successful, people need to know how to share their passion with others, as well as make smart decisions about how to delegate.
 This can be a great question to ask when setting your students a creative challenge, or kicking off project-based learning tasks.

 5. Remember the strengths you bring to the table

 As educators, you are enterprising on a daily basis, from using your presentation skills to solving problems,and with a packed curriculum we know staying positive is key.
 Therefore, who better to develop these skills in young people?
 Remember to use these tips in your own development, whether it’s a personal goal to bring more creativity to your lesson planning, or ways to build colleagues’ skills and confidence at your next CPD session.
 The more self-assured and confident you become in these areas, the more your students will thrive too.

 Keen to embed these tips in your next session?
-Why not try the LifeSkills Toolkit for building a 21st century mindset, which we’re proud to have helped the programme develop in line with our Skills Builder Framework.
+Why not try the LifeSkills Growth mindset toolkit, which we’re proud to have helped the programme develop in line with our Skills Builder Framework.
 It’s a great place for you to start exploring these essential skills with your students.